Florence, Italy

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I researched a year before moving on the Internet and found apartmentsflorence.com who skyped with me from Florence.
 Lorenzo the owner described many different options and I felt very comfortable making the decision which apartment to rent before I moved.
-Took care of the first months rent online, very efficient," explained one expat living in Florence, Italy.
+Took care of the first months rent online, very efficient," commented one expat who made the move to Florence.

 What is a typical expat home or apartment like in Florence?

 "Expat homes and apartments in Florence are typically spacious and modern, with high ceilings and large windows that let in plenty of natural light.
 Many of the apartments are located in historic buildings, giving them a unique charm and character.
 Expat homes and apartments in Florence often come with modern amenities such as air conditioning, high-speed internet, and modern appliances.
-Many of the apartments also have balconies or terraces, offering stunning views of the city," remarked one expat living in Florence, Italy.
+Many of the apartments also have balconies or terraces, offering stunning views of the city," explained one expat living in Florence, Italy.

 What is the average cost of housing in Florence?